Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Introduction

+Let us briefly provide some background and motivations for this article.
+First we need to recall the well-known \emph{Hochschild-Kostant-Rosenberg} theorem: given a smooth variety $X$ and its coordinate ring $A$, the Hochschild homology $HH_\bullet(A)$, which is a graded-commutative algebra via the shuffle product, can be identified with the algebra of differential forms on $X$.
+For non-commutative algebras, which we consider as quantum spaces, this motivates taking the Hochschild homology as a replacement for the differential forms, a point of view which is advocated in Connes' approach to non-commutative geometry \cite{connes}.
+However the Hochschild homology of quantum spaces tends to be fairly degenerate compared to their classical counterparts, a phenomenon usually referred to as the "dimension drop".

-One possible motivation for the study of the Hochschild homology of non-commutative algebras comes from the Hochschild-Kostant-Rosenberg theorem.
-It identifies the Hochschild homology $HH_\bullet(A)$, where $A$ is the coordinate ring of a smooth variety $X$, with the algebra of differential forms on $X$.
-Hence this theorem motivates a tentative definition of differential forms for non-commutative algebras.
-However in many concrete examples Hochschild homology tends to be fairly degenerate, which is usually referred to as a "dimension drop".
-The situation improves upon introducing some appropriate twisting.
-This setting for compact quantum groups was introduced in \cite{kmt}, providing a connection with Woronowicz's theory of covariant differential calculi.
-Concrete computations were performed in \cite{twisted-s2, twisted-su2, sln, sl2-second}, showing that indeed twisting avoids the "dimension drop".
-A more conceptual understanding of this phenomenon was given in \cite{brzh}, where it is connected with a general version of Poincaré duality for certain non-commutative algebras.
+On the other hand, the situation changes upon introducing some twisting in the coefficients.
+This setting was introduced in \cite{kmt} for compact quantum groups, with the aim of finding a connection with Woronowicz's theory of covariant differential calculi \cite{woronowicz}.
+Concrete computations were performed in \cite{twisted-s2, twisted-su2, sln, sl2-second}, showing that indeed appropriate twisting avoids the "dimension drop".
+A more conceptual understanding of this phenomenon was given in \cite{brzh}, where it was connected with a general version of Poincaré duality for certain non-commutative algebras, known as \emph{Van den Bergh duality}.

 Here we will focus on the study of twisted $2$-cycles on quantum full flag manifolds.
 As we have mentioned above, in this case it is possible to produce many non-trivial classes from appropriate invariant projections.
-This is interesting because the general results that are available do not provide much information about intermediate degrees.
+This is interesting because the general results that are available do not give easy access to the intermediate degrees.
 Another important motivation is that among $2$-cycles we expect to find examples of quantum Kähler forms, since the classical manifolds we are considering are Kähler.
-We will come back to this point in the last section, where we will discuss the concrete example of quantum Grassmannians.
+We will come back to this point in the last section, where we will discuss the concrete example of the quantum Grassmannians.